kaustubhdeokar/Java-backend-implementations/spring-authenticaion/readme.md

 - redirect_uri : registered redirect uris.
 - scope : permissions

+### Password Grant (Resource Owner Password Credentials)
+- This is like giving your house keys directly to someone you trust completely.
+The application gets the username and password directly from the user.
+This should only be used when there's a high level of trust, typically for first-party applications:
+- In the Password Grant flow, the application directly collects the username and password from the user and exchanges them for an access token.
+- Think of it like giving your email and password directly to a trusted app instead of being redirected to the email provider's login page.
+- First, your application collects credentials from the user, typically through a login form.
+Then it makes a direct POST request to the authorization server
+- Then the auth server returns the credentials - access token, permissions(scope), refresh token

 Implicit grant techique
 - step (A) is same, but after logging in to the server the user directly gets hold of the access token (E).